Frequently Asked Questions

 What documents do I need to bring with me?

 Each driver will be required to show their driving licence at the time of hire.
 The older paper licence version must be accompanied with a passport or debit/credit card as additional proof of identification.

-Each driver will be required to show 2 additional documents with their name and personal address.
+Each driver will also be required to show 2 additional documents with their name and personal address.
 Documents must be no older than 3 months acceptable documents include, Bank Statement, Credit Card Statement, Current Council Tax Bill, Utility Bill, Letting agreement or Proof of Home Ownership.

 Please contact your chosen U-Drive location if you envisage any difficulty with providing this identification or if you are hiring a vehicle to be taken outside of the UK.